Eddy Usage

 - Machines with multiple Z axes need to be manually leveled once before calibrating height

-- After calibrating height for machines with multiple Z axes, perform a leveling operation and recalibrate height (recommended)
+- After calibrating height on multi-Z axis machines, perform a leveling operation and recalibrate height (recommended)

 -

-Enter the following command in the web interface console
+Enter the following command in the web console:

 PROBE_EDDY_CURRENT_CALIBRATE_AUTO CHIP=fly_eddy_probe